codechem/mobcat/samples/twitch/Readme.md

 - Asynchronous programming
 - Smart image caching and loading
 - Performance optimization, memory management, and profiling
-- Custom Controls for something? (like Top tabs or some button or something)
+- Custom Controls for something? (like Top tabs or some button or something) (inline video)
+- Manual notification for new app version (From AppCenter)
+- Forms Visual (Material)
+- Unit Testing
+- UI Testing
+- CI/CD concepts (AppCenter)
+- Package creation
+- Publishing just to AppCenter
+- *Push notifications

+* Needs a separate mechanism